 The wall on the stairs had been framed as a half wall and then made a full height wall without any rigid members to stop the wall from bowing or worse yet splitting apart, The drywall would’ve been the strongest part of the wall!

-This house had so many framing issues that would have been “covered up” by the drywall and not apparent until they became a problem sometime in the future.
+This house by a “so called” reputable builder had so many framing issues that would have been “covered up” as soon as the drywall was installed and would not have been apparent until there would possibly have been a catastrophic event after the home buyer moved in.

-In this case the inspection was money well spent!
+In this case the pre drywall inspection paid dividends and was money well spent!